ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

       psd=u in a DMARC record.

 rua:
-:  Addresses to which aggregate feedback is to be sent (comma-separated plain-text list of DMARC URIs; **OPTIONAL**). [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
+:  Addresses to which aggregate feedback reports are to be sent (comma-separated plain-text list of DMARC URIs; **OPTIONAL**).
+If present, the Domain Owner is requesting Mail Receivers to send aggregate feedback reports about results of authentication checks performed on mail using the domain for which the DMARC policy record is published.
+   [@!I-D.ietf-dmarc-aggregate-reporting] discusses considerations that apply when the domain name of a URI differs from that of the domain advertising the policy.
 See (#external-report-addresses) for additional considerations.
 Any valid URI can be specified.
-A Mail Receiver **MUST** implement support for a "mailto:"
-   URI, i.e., the ability to send a DMARC report via electronic mail.
+A Mail Receiver **MUST** implement support for a "mailto:" URI, i.e., the ability to send a DMARC report via electronic mail.
 If the tag is not provided, Mail Receivers **MUST NOT** generate aggregate feedback reports for the domain.
    URIs not supported by Mail Receivers **MUST** be ignored.
 The aggregate feedback report format is described in [@!I-D.ietf-dmarc-aggregate-reporting].